johanaarstein/am-lottieplayer/svn/trunk/readme.txt

 5. …and Bricks!

 == Changelog ==

+= 3.5.5 - May 9 2025 =
+* Rolled back animation engine due to bugs

 = 3.5.4 - April 22 2025 =
 * Added more style options for Gutenberg block: margin, padding and drop-shadow.